whwright/click-command-tree/README.md

 **WARNING**: This has really only been tested with python3 and click 6 and 7.
 I plan to do better testing and integrate CI so find all possible versions this can be used with.

-`click-command-tree` is a [click](https://github.com/pallets/click) plugin that provides a command to show the command tree of your project.
+`click-command-tree` is a [click](https://github.com/pallets/click) plugin to show the command tree of your CLI

 example: